Y0Coss/docs-fork/pages/public_cloud/public_cloud_databases/mongodb_19_migrate_to_ovhcloud/guide.en-gb.md

 ### Cut Off Process

-- **Continuous Synchronization**: If using `mongosync` mentioned in the previous section, which offer continuous synchronization, monitor the synchronization logs.
+- **Continuous Synchronization**: If using `mongosync` mentioned in the previous section, which offers continuous synchronization, monitor the synchronization logs.
 - **Identify Synchronization Lag**: Wait until the logs indicate that the target cluster is only a few seconds behind (e.g., 2 seconds) the source cluster.
 - **Stop Writes to Source Cluster**: At this point, stop all write operations to the source cluster to ensure no data loss.
 - **Update Application Configuration**: Change the application configuration to point to the new OVHcloud cluster.